menu

 Setting & Lifestyle

-Being a small town, Pixley does not have a public transit system used by locals to get to and from work.
+Pixley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Pixley is an extremely ethnically-diverse town.
 The people who call Pixley home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Pixley, accounting for 86.12% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Pixley, accounting for 86.80% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Pixley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pixley include German, Other Arab, Yugoslavian, Other West Indian, and West Indian.
+Important ancestries of people in Pixley include Welsh, German, Other Arab, Yugoslavian, and Other West Indian.

 The most common language spoken in Pixley is Spanish.
 Other important languages spoken here include English and Arabic.